Can You Get Life Insurance with a Pre-Existing Condition?

 Preferred Plus

-If you're in excellent health, not a smoker, don't have any pre-existing medical conditions or participate in risky activities, including occupation, you'll qualify for this category.
+If you're in excellent health, not a smoker, don't have any pre-existing medical conditions and don't participate in risky activities, including occupation, you'll qualify for this category.
 Very few people are eligible for this health rating.

 coverage icon